zerovirus123/pack_cracking_simulator/README.md

 3.)
 Activate environment by typing source venv/bin/activate.

 4.)
-Install all the requirements.
+Install all the requirements by typing pip install -r requirements.txt.

 5.)
 Run the project by typing python run.py.
 Go to https://localhost:5000, or click on the URL in the terminal output.